Gittegatt/drive-temp-export/README.md

 This Python script reads disk temperatures using `smartctl` and exports them as millidegree Celsius values to individual files.
 It handles disks in spindown mode and writes fallback values when temperature is not available.

+## Background

+This project is developed to work alongside the [coolercontrol](https://gitlab.com/coolercontrol/coolercontrol) Docker container running on TrueNAS Scale.
+It is designed to read disk temperatures and export them as files, which are then used to control devices such as the NZXT RGB & Fan Controller - AC-CRFR0-B1-6 for automated fan speed adjustments based on disk temps.

 ## Features

 - Detects all `/dev/sd?` devices